zwicker-group/py-pde/docs/source/manual/performance.rst

     eq.solve(t_range=10, dt=1e-3, adaptive=True)

-An additional advantage of this choice is that it selects :class:`~pde.solvers.explicit.ExplicitSolver`, which is also compiled with :mod:`numba` for speed.
-Alternatively, if only `t_range` is specified, the generic scipy-solver :class:`~pde.solvers.scipy.ScipySolver`, which can be significantly slower.

 Additional factors influencing the performance of the package include the compiler used for :mod:`numpy`, :mod:`scipy`, and of course :mod:`numba`.
 Moreover, the BLAS and LAPACK libraries might make a difference.